catppuccin/firefox/contributing.md

 3. Create the markdown for `FirefoxCSS.md`.
 Scroll to below.

 ## Markdown
-The theme above will end with `---` and you can start by adding the image. **A square image is highly recommended.**
+The theme above will end with `---` and you can start by adding the image. **A square image is highly recommended, the width MUST be fixed at 350px**

 ```md
 <img align="left" width="350px" src="">